Best 380 ACP Ammo 2026: Top 7 Self-Defense Loads Ranked (Federal HST, Hornady, Speer Gold Dot) header image

 380 ACP vs 9mm: Is 380 Enough for Self-Defense?

 Yes, 380 ACP is enough for self-defense when paired with the right ammo.
-Federal HST 99gr produces 13.2 inches of penetration and 0.573 inches of expansion through 4-layer denim, which falls inside the FBI's 12 to 18 inch window with expansion that matches premium 9mm loads.
+Federal HST 99gr produced 13.2 inches of penetration and 0.573 inches of expansion through 4-layer denim in Lucky Gunner's test, which falls inside the FBI's 12 to 18 inch window in that test.
+Federal publishes a lower heavy-clothing figure, so compare results before treating any .380 load as duty-ammo equivalent.
 The energy gap is real: .380 generates 200 to 250 ft-lbs while 9mm produces 350 to 400 ft-lbs.
 But at typical defensive distances under 10 feet, shot placement decides outcomes more than 150 ft-lbs of muzzle energy.
 A pocket .380 carried daily beats a 9mm left in the safe, and that concealability is the entire reason the caliber exists.

 CaliberVelocity (3" barrel)EnergyBest LoadFBI Penetration